Unity-Technologies/ml-agents/docs/Training-SAC.md

 ### Strength

-`strength` corresponds to the learning rate of the imitation relative to the learning rate of SAC, and roughly corresponds to how strongly we allow the behavioral cloning to influence the policy.
+`strength` corresponds to the learning rate of the imitation relative to the learning rate of SAC, and roughly corresponds to how strongly we allow BC to influence the policy.

 Typical Range: `0.1` - `0.5`